Metric Representations of Network Data: Uniqueness of Metric Projections

-In the framework established by Axioms~\ref{axiom:proj}~and~\ref{axiom:trans}, we first seek to establish the \textit{existence} of an admissible projection operator.
-To this end, we define the \textit{canonical projection} ${\cal P}^*\colon{\cal N}\to{\cal M}$, where for a given graph $G=(V,E,W)$, the metric space $(V,d^*)={\cal P}^*(G)$ is defined by
+After posing the axioms of Projection and Transformation, we first seek to answer if \emph{any} map $\ccalP_q$ satisfies them.
+In this direction, given a graph $G=(V, E, W)$, for each $q$ we define the \emph{canonical} $q$-metric projection $\ccalP_q^*$ with output $(V, d_q^*)= \ccalP_q^*(G)$ where the $q$-metric $d_q^*$ between points $x$ and $x'$ is given by